Segway Ninebot MAX G2 UAE Review: Is It Worth AED 4,000 in Dubai? (Now AED 2,750)

 10-inch self-healing tubeless tires

 Dubai has sharp curb edges and random debris.
 Self-sealing tubeless tires don’t make you immortal… but they massively reduce “walk of shame” punctures.
+The single most underrated upgrade on this scooter.

 suspension